Yash-Agrawal-2004/Yash-Agrawal-2004/README.md

 ### 📄 Conference Presentation

-**A Hybrid CNN-LSTM Model for English Language Fake News Detection -- Presented at 6 th International Conference on Computer Vision and Robotics, 2026.
+**A Hybrid CNN-LSTM Model for English Language Fake News Detection -- Presented at 6th International Conference on Computer Vision and Robotics, 2026.
 Associated paper under publication process.**

 Presented the English-language fake news detection project at an international conference.
 The associated research paper is currently